Company Accounts And Financial Statements

 Company Accounts and Financial Statements

-Companies (Account) Rules 2014 inter alia, provides manner of keeping accounts in electronic mode.
+Companies (Account) Rules 2014 inter alia, provides a manner of keeping accounts in electronic mode.
 It reads as;

 Manner of books of account to be kept in electronic mode.-